nigilmohra/COCOTB/Readme.md

 ```sh
 ls venv/lib/python3.11/site-packages/
 ```
-The above command lists the contents of the site-packages directory within your Python virtual environment (`venv`).
+The above command lists the contents of the site-packages directory within the Python virtual environment (`venv`).
 This directory contains all the Python packages and modules installed into the virtual environment.

 # 2. COCOTB based Verification
 ## 2.1.
 Combinational Circuits | OR GATE